Tutorial: Azure Active Directory single sign-on (SSO) integration with Coda

 On the Select a single sign-on method page, select SAML.

-On the Set up single sign-on with SAML page, enter the values for the following fields:
+On the Set up single sign-on with SAML page, perform the following steps:

 a.
 In the Identifier text box, enter the "Entity ID" from above.
 It should follow the pattern: